 It is important to keep in mind that not all programs are designed the same, including how obligations are divided between stakeholders (e.g., municipalities, producers, etc.).
 While most product-focused stewardship programs (e.g., alarms, electronics, paint, tires) are fully funded by industry, the printed paper and packaging (PPP) programs have various levels of industry funding.
-For example, the PPP system in BC is a full extended producer responsibility system.
-This means that stewards are 100% responsible for the system; whereas, the current Ontario PPP system is shared evenly between municipalities and producers (50/50).
-Between 2023-2025, the Ontario Blue Box Program will be transitioning to full producer responsibility (100%) – visit our webpage for more information.
-In comparison, stewards are responsible for 75% of the system in Saskatchewan, 80% in Manitoba and close to 100% in Quebec.
+For example, the PPP system in BC is a full extended producer responsibility system meaning that producers are 100% financially and operationally responsible for the system.
+In comparison, Ontario is in the process of transitioning from a model where cost was evenly shared between municipalities and producers (50/50) to full EPR.
+This transition will occur in phases between 2023-2025 – visit our webpage for more information.

 Common acronyms and definitions

 A PRO is an organization retained by a producer to establish and/or operate a collection or management system for a regulated material or group of materials (e.g. batteries, tires, etc.).
 PROs often exist in provinces with full EPR systems whereas, stewardship organizations are more common where responsibilities are shared among stakeholders (e.g. municipalities, producers, etc.).
 A PRO will help your company understand your obligations as well as assist you with material collection and reporting, where possible.
 For more information, please see RCC’s webpage on things to consider when selecting a PRO, particularly if you are trying to decide between multiple PROs.